-- New users – they are the users that, in a specified period, interacted with your app for the first time.
+- New users – are the users that, in a specified period, interacted with your app for the first time.

-Note that if you manage to recover a lost user, he becomes a returning user.
+*Note: if you manage to recover a lost user, he becomes a returning user.

-But is it enough to use the active users metric in order to monitor the trend of your business growth?
+Is it enough to use the active users metric in order to monitor the trend of your business growth?

 Think about it: have you been wondering why your revenue is not up to up par even if you have been increasing the number of active users?

 What were you doing wrong?
 Where’s the mistake?